Rashidun Caliphate: Crisis and fragmentation

-Following Uthman's assassination, Muhammad's cousin Ali was elected caliph by the rebels and townspeople of Medina.
+Following Uthman's assassination, Ali was elected as caliph by the provincial rebels and the townspeople of Medina.
 He transferred the capital to Kufa, a garrison city in Iraq.
-Soon thereafter, Ali dismissed several provincial governors, some of whom were relatives of Uthman, and replaced them with trusted aides, such as Malik al-Ashtar and Salman the Persian.
+Soon thereafter, Ali dismissed several provincial governors, some of whom were relatives of Uthman, and replaced them with trusted companions.
+Key appointments included Qays ibn Sa'd to Egypt and Uthman ibn Hunayf to Basra, while Abd Allah ibn Abbas was later appointed to oversee the administration of Basra following the Battle of the Camel.